Keefe law firm settles construction accident case resulting from trusses collapse and catastrophic injuries for $5,940,000

 Paul and his wife, Michelle, filed suit in the Superior Court of New Jersey, Middlesex County, Docket No. MID-L-7130-12, against the site’s owners, the general contractor and the subcontractors involved in the installation of the trusses.
 In their action, Paul and Michelle alleged that the defendants failed to follow well-established industry standards for installing temporary bracing for wood trusses, and that the general contractor failed to warn Paul after its superintendent had become aware that the trusses were unstable and subject to collapse.

 Messrs.
 Keefe and Sullivan resolved this matter after multiple mediation sessions before the Hon.
 Jack Lintner, P.A.D. (ret.) and settlement conferences before the Hon.
 Jamie D. Happas, P.J.S.C.
-The matter was settled on the eve of trial before Judge Happas, which was scheduled to begin on February 1, 2016 and expected to last for approximately one month.
+The matter was settled on the eve of trial before Judge Happas, which was scheduled to begin in February and expected to last for approximately one month.

 In response to concluding this matter, Messrs.
 Keefe and Sullivan commented, “The litigation’s resolution resulted from the dedication and enormous efforts of Keefe Law Firm’s attorneys and staff, the perseverance of Paul and Michelle Nese through a difficult time in their lives, and the professionalism of defendants’ counsel.
 This was a wholly preventable accident and reminds us that, even today, construction workers face substantial risks while performing their trades.
 Although the settlement is substantial, it resulted from Paul’s terrible and permanent injuries and the substantial loss and enjoyment of his future life.”